 Why should I care about AMP?

-If users are coming to your site primarily to read content from your blog / news section, then this is a clear opportunity for you to get a head start in Google’s mobile results by creating AMP versions of your content prior to Google incorporating AMP into their results this February.
+If users are coming to your site primarily to read content from your blog/news section, then this is a clear opportunity for you to get a head start in Google’s mobile results by creating AMP versions of your content before Google incorporates AMP into their results this February.

-For example, let’s imagine there are 3 different sites serving 3 how to guides on the same topic, and only one of the sites is serving an AMP version of that content.
+For example, let’s imagine 3 different sites are serving 3 how-to guides on the same topic, and only one of the sites is serving an AMP version of that content.
 In cases like this, it appears that the AMP version would appear above the regular results.